 What makes the food so significant in the region, isn’t just because the restaurants serve good gear but the fact it grows here.
 You might not know that the Whitsundays is actually the largest winter growing region in Australia, making its food bowl a $450 million a year industry.

-While its Bowen mangoes might be the most famous, the region goes so much further, with places like Lake Proserpine one of the largest barramundi impoundments in the world.
+While its Bowen mangos might be the most famous, the region goes so much further, with places like Lake Proserpine one of the largest barramundi impoundments in the world.

 Coffee lovers can also drink to the fact the Whitsundays is home to Australia’s largest coffee plantation – Whitsunday Gold – and a tour will cover the whole coffee process from bean, to roast to grind.